 I've always been drawn to the Green Man, so much so that when my husband recently installed tiles in our kitchen; he thoughtfully incorporated our very own Green Man over the kitchen stove!
 To me, the Green Man represents divinity in nature and is the male counterpart to Mother Nature.
 His face, most often formed or surrounded by leaves, is literally "fused" with nature and creation.
 His gaze is generally (but not always) one of benevolence.
 Sometimes, though, tendrils grow from his mouth, and even his eyes, nostrils and ears - then the overall feeling is one of the harsh reminder of the reality of death; our eventual return to dust and the earth; but also a visual representation of the rebirth and regrowth that is nature's life cycle.
 I am very fond of old churches and architecture and am always delighted to find the Green Man incorporated into various structures; keeping everyone safe and reminding them of their inescapable relationship with nature.
 You can find him in many countries around the world - and through a variety of artistic expressions: from architecture to theatre and from jewellery to poetry.
 I guarantee that once you start truly "seeing" the Green Man - he will begin "cropping up" in more and more places ...
 Meadow Sweet Grove © V. Buchanan, 2021

-How appropriate then that even now, bunnies are often shown as a young girl's companion in modern art depictions or decoratives.
+How appropriate then that even now, bunnies are often shown as a young girl's companion in modern art or home decor.
 Perhaps, in older times, the Spring Maiden, or Ostara, was accompanied by an Oster Hare, as the Easter Bunny is called in Germany.
-There is some contention on this matter as to whether or not the Spring Goddesses of ancient days were connected with hares, eggs and other symbols of Spring at all ... or if that is a more modern connection recorded around the time the Grimm Brothers collected their fairy tales.
+There is some contention on this matter as to whether or not the Spring Goddesses of ancient days were connected with hares, eggs and other symbols of Spring at all ... or if it is a more modern connection recorded around the time that the Grimm Brothers collected their fairy tales.
 It matters little to us plebeians!
 In the eternal mind, the connection was made because it is the correct one.
 Bunnies and girls both represent youth, vitality and beginnings ... in every way the very essence of Spring!
-Meadow Sweet Grove © V. Buchanan 2017 / edited 2019 / 2021
+Meadow Sweet Grove © V. Buchanan 2017 / edited 2019 / 2021 / 2023

 |